Paul Anderson (Minnesota state representative): Agriculture

-In 2015 after being named Agriculture Policy chair, Anderson supported scaling back environmental regulations and protections, citing opposition from agricultural businesses.
+In 2015, after being named Agriculture Policy chair, Anderson supported scaling back environmental regulations and protections, citing opposition from agricultural businesses.
 As chair, Anderson was often at odds with Governor Mark Dayton, opposing the administration's additional rules and regulations.
 In 2017, Dayton vetoed the omnibus agriculture finance bill because of a provision that exempts farmers from stricter pesticide label regulations, and was criticized by House and Senate Republican agriculture chairs.
 In 2018, Anderson supported efforts to delay a state rule aimed at reducing groundwater contamination by farm fertilizers.

 Anderson has advocated for stronger farm safety measures, even stating his openness to expanding regulations on small farms.
 He authored legislation to give farmers rebates to equip tractors with roll bars to reduce accidents.

 Anderson has called for year-round E15 ethanol access.
 He has spoken out against foreign tariffs from China on Minnesota agricultural exports like soybeans and pork.

-Anderson opposed a provision allowing Minnesota's four largest cities regulate pesticides, and said "it's a solution looking for a problem."
+Anderson opposed a provision allowing Minnesota's four largest cities to regulate pesticides, saying, "it's a solution looking for a problem."
 He has opposed efforts to increase regulations on pesticides meant to protect pollinators.

 Other political positions

-In 2011, Anderson sponsored legislation that would have the state subsidize two-thirds of the cost of a $900 million dollar Minnesota Vikings stadium.
-Anderson stated openness to supporting Republican Representative Matt Dean's plan to eliminate MinnesotaCare, a public health care program.
+In 2011, Anderson sponsored legislation to have the state subsidize two-thirds of the cost of a $900 million dollar Minnesota Vikings stadium.
+He stated his openness to supporting Representative Matt Dean's plan to eliminate MinnesotaCare, a public health care program.
 He introduced legislation that would exempt a zoo in his district from state wildlife law despite their less strict accreditation status.

 Electoral history

 Personal life

-Anderson lives in Starbuck, Minnesota with his spouse, Faith, and has three children.
+Anderson lives in Starbuck, Minnesota, with his spouse, Faith, and has three children.
 Former legislator Delbert F. Anderson is his first cousin once removed.